wjj1225/554_detection/README.md

 # 554_project
+All the code has same function as their name

+And the main loop is predict_video.py

-download yolo3 weights to yolo3 folder
+Before running, download yolo3 weights to yolo3 folder

-run tennis.ipyn file, follow steps in the file
+And then run tennis.ipynb file, follow steps in the file